Buses in Melbourne: Patronage

+Patronage (millions)Financial year03060901201502000–012007–082014–152021-22Patronage (millions)Melbourne Buses Patronage View source data.

 SmartBus

 A bus heading towards Mordialloc in silver and orange livery.

 The first SmartBus service began operation on 5 August 2002.

 Key aspects of this program include longer operating hours, higher service frequency, improved information at bus stops including PIDs at major interchanges, wheelchair accessible services, peak hour priority bus lanes and limited priority at traffic lights.

 SmartBus orbital bus network currently consists of nine routes, which is intended to facilitate cross city travel, while the current network is predominantly a radial network.

 SmartBus services typically run every 15 minutes on weekday, 30 minutes during evenings.

 SmartBus 900, is the first truly dedicated SmartBus service.
 This service only stops at dedicated stops along the route from Caulfield railway station to Stud Park Shopping Centre in Rowville.
 SmartBus 900 was introduced to alleviate some of the pressure on the State Government to introduce a rail service to Rowville.

 Patronage levels of SmartBus routes are among the highest in Victoria.